-- Comparisons can therefore be made and effective tracking of each child's progress will highlight strong or weak areas and help identify possible MA&T pupils or those requiring support. - These are then passed onto the Form teachers who complete a second stage and review the findings and add any relevant information as required. - During a handover meeting at the end of each academic year current Form teachers supply the new Form teachers with a Transfer Record sheet detailing individuals in the class pertaining to academics, personal and social development and how these implicate on planning.
-All other relevant records are also passed up to the next Form teacher, including reading lists and samples of Maths and English work. - The effectiveness of the teaching and the appropriateness of the curriculum for individuals, groups, forms and year groups can be monitored.
+- Comparisons can therefore be made, and effective tracking of each child's progress will highlight strong or weak areas and help identify possible MA&T pupils or those requiring support. - These are then passed onto the Form teachers who complete a second stage and review the findings and add any relevant information as required. - During a handover meeting at the end of each academic year current Form teachers supply the new Form teachers with a Transfer Record sheet detailing individuals in the class pertaining to academics, personal and social development and how these implicate on planning.
+All other relevant records are also passed up to the next Form teacher. - The effectiveness of the teaching and the appropriateness of the curriculum for individuals, groups, forms, and year groups can be monitored.